JoshuaKoh/async-werewolf/moderator-notes.md

 There pack hunters are told 3 roles at the begining of the game that are not in play.

 # Decide on gamewide rules

+##  open or closed
+The most important gamewide rule is where are players allowed to discuss the game.
+In an "open" game, anything can be discussed by anyone with some limitations (not sharing a screenshot, the dad can't talk).
+For a long a running async experience this is the default method, because frankly, it's easier to enforce.
+Over the course of days/weeks for a long running game, its extremely likely players who know each other in any other context will have werewolf come up.
+Open games generally benefit the werewolf team, and role should be selected to help counterbalance this.

+Closed games recreate standard play by post forum experience: there is a single chat channel or message board for the game, and all game related chat must occur there.
+There are seperate, moderator created chat channels for any players who are allowed to communicate secretly.

 ##  deciding on the role pool